Esther7171/Wazuh/Docs/dashboard/rebranding.md

-# 🎨 Wazuh Dashboard Custom Branding & Rebranding Guide (Beginner Friendly)
+# 🎨 Wazuh Dashboard Custom Branding & Rebranding Guide

 Want to give your Wazuh dashboard a personal or organizational touch?
 Whether you’re adding your company’s logo, updating the background, or customizing the dashboard title, this step-by-step guide walks beginners through the process.